Willie Calhoun Player Props: Yankees vs. Mariners

 Willie Calhoun At The Plate

-- Calhoun has four doubles, three home runs and 11 walks while hitting .242.
+- Calhoun is hitting .250 with six doubles, three home runs and 11 walks.

+- Calhoun enters this game on a four-game hitting streak.
+In his last games, he's hitting .438.

-- Calhoun has picked up a hit in 17 of 30 games this year, with multiple hits five times.
+- Calhoun has picked up a hit in 18 of 31 games this season, with multiple hits six times.

+- In 9.7% of his games this season, he has gone deep, and 2.8% of his trips to the plate.

-- He has homered in three games this season (10.0%), homering in 2.9% of his plate appearances.
+- Calhoun has picked up an RBI in 29.0% of his games this season, with more than one RBI in 9.7% of his games.

-- Calhoun has driven in a run in eight games this season (26.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.